Liu-group/Ab-Initio-Interaction-Map/README.md

 Convert the resulting mol2 into an AMBER library file: tleap -f convert.leap

+After this, we should have the following files: solvent.frcmod, solvent.prep, solvent.pdb, system1.lib, system1.frcmod, system1.pdb, system2.lib, system2.frcmod, system2.pdb

 Note: Since, BODIPY and TPAB both molecules have boron (B) atom, the parameter of B atom is not available in Gaff force field, which requires forcefiled fitting.
 For our case, we did force field fitting to generate the parameter files.

-### Step 2: Solvent Box generation
+### Step 2: Solvent Box and parameter generation for whole system

-Prepare a project.com file containing methods, basis sets, and the molecule XYZ (sample input file is given in example directory: project.com).

-Run 2.gaussian_input.sh to generate all the Gaussian input files.
+Generate solvent box coordinates using the packmol.py script, which employs Packmol to place system1, system2, in interested solvent and creates solvated.pdb file:

+python packmol.py

+Generate parameter file for whole system with tleap.sh script, which uses tleap tools and loads parameter files for individual systems and generate parameter file for whole system:

+tleap -f tleap.sh

+This will generate system.pdb, system.parm, and system.rst files

-### Step 3: Job Submission
+### Step 3: Minimization, Heating and Equilibration

-Modify the 3.gaussian_sub.sh script based on the total number of .com files.

-Run 3.gaussian_sub.sh to submit all the jobs.
+Perform system minimization, heating, and equilibration for 100ps.

+python amber_input.py

-### Step 4: Data Collection
+### Step 4: Initial Configuration Generation and Geometry Optimization

+Take snapshot every 1ps time interval from the equilibration trajectory file which will be used as guess structrues for ab-initio geomery optimization.

+python guess_structrue_optimization.py

+### Step 5: Desity Calculation and Normalization

 Run 4.data_collection.sh to collect all the data from the expected excited state.

+python make_pdb_from_opt.py

+bash align_BDP.sh

+python pdb_to_xyz.py

+bash vdw_surface.sh

-### Step 5: Generation of .mol2 File
+### Step 6: Generation of .mol2 File and AIIM

-Run 5.estm.sh to generate a sample.mol2 file, which can be opened with a visualization software like VMD.
+Generate mol2 file, which can be opened with a visualization software like VMD.

+python generate_mol2.py

 ## Getting Started